NeurodataWithoutBorders/nwb-overview/docs/source/file_read/matnwb/dynamictable.rst

 The Dynamic Table Type
 ======================

-The Dynamic Table is a special NWB type composed of multiple ``Vectordata`` objects which act like the columns of a table.
-The benefits of this type composition is that each column can be accessed independently using regular NWB syntax and modified as a regular dataset.
+The ``Dynamic Table`` is a special NWB type composed of multiple ``VectorData`` objects which act like the columns of a table.
+The benefits of this type composition is that it allows us to add user-defined columns to a ``DynamicTable`` without having extend the NWB data schema and each column can be accessed independently using regular NWB syntax and modified as a regular dataset.

 With such an object hierarchy, however, there is no easy way to view the Dynamic Table data row by row.
 This is where ``getRow`` comes in.